SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-from-previous-versions.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## How do you do this?

-### Step 1: Download the migration scripts
+## Step 1: Download the migration scripts
 <a name="Scripts"> </a>

-1. Download all scripts and supporting files from [Public Folders Migration Scripts](https://go.microsoft.com/fwlink/?LinkId=299838).
+1. Download all scripts and supporting files from [Public Folders Migration Scripts](https://go.microsoft.com/fwlink/p/?linkId=299838).

 2. Save the scripts to the local computer on which you'll be running PowerShell.
 For example, C:\PFScripts.
 Make sure all scripts are saved in the same location.

-### Step 2: Prepare for the migration
+## Step 2: Prepare for the migration
 <a name="PrepareMigr"> </a>

 Perform the following prerequisite steps before you begin the migration.